HobnobMancer/pyrewton/README.md

 expected results.

 **test_accession_number_retrieval.py**\
-This test test the function `get_accession_numbers()`, `get_a_id_retry`, to ensure that Entrez can call to the NCBI database.
+This test test the function `get_accession_numbers()` to ensure that Entrez can call to the NCBI database.
 Owing to the frequent updating of the NCBI Assembly database it is not possible to compare the results from the NCBI call against expected results.